 - protection of common interests in the European Union.

 Baltic Council of Ministers

 The Prime Ministers’ Council, as the highest organ of the BCM, provides guidance for the intergovernmental co-operation of the Baltic states.
-The BCM meets on the prime ministerial level once a year (generally in the fall); informal meetings have taken place at least once a year as well.
+The BCM meets on the prime ministerial level once a year (generally at the end of the year); informal meetings have taken place at least once a year as well.

 Five Committees of Senior Officials have been created within the BCM (energy, transport, defence, environment, and internal issues).
 Each committee can create sub-committees in certain areas in order to organise its own activities.
-For example, there is currently a sub-committee for border control affairs.
 The work of the Committees of Senior Officials is essentially being replaced by conventional need-based meeting formats in each sector.

 In addition to the Committees of Senior Officials, the prime ministers can also create task forces, which come together for a certain period to fulfil a specific task outside the jurisdiction of the Committees of Senior Officials.
 The foreign ministers' yearly meeting (Cooperation Council) usually takes place within the framework of the Baltic Council, which is the format for co-operation between the governments and parliaments.

 The Baltic Council meeting takes place once a year within the framework of the session of the Baltic Assembly.
 During the Baltic Council, the foreign minister of the rotating chairman state presents an overview to the Baltic Assembly of the co-operation among the Baltic states in the past year and plans for the future.
 The 24th Baltic Council took place on 26 October 2018 in Vilnius, more information is available here http://www.baltasam.org/en/sessions-and-documents/37th-session.